youcann/Exercise1/README.md

 ## Approval
 When asking for approval, make sure to prepare the following.
 - Part 3:
-    - The new file with answers filled in (with markdown rendered at github).
+    - The modified file with answers filled in.
+You should open it at github or some other place where the markdown will be rendered nicely.
 - Part 4:
-    - The newly created file where you discuss the result from this part (with markdown rendered at github).
+    - The RESULT.md file where you have written a couple of sentances explaining the result you get.
+(HINT: You're suppose to discover some weirdness, and you might have to run your program several times to trigger it).
-    - The directory containing the code directories (opened in the Github browser).
+    - A terminal where you can rim your code while the student assistant is watching.